 If this were our approach, what kind of impact would that have on the sexual health of people with developmental disabilities?

-As a sexuality educator and trainer I have had the pleasure of partnering with Green Mountain Self Advocates (GMSA) in Vermont.
-We created a sexuality education curriculum that is designed to be team taught by people with developmental disabilities and professionals.
+As a sexuality educator and trainer, I have had the pleasure of partnering with Green Mountain Self Advocates (GMSA) in Vermont.
+We created a sexuality education curriculum designed to be team-taught by professionals and people with developmental disabilities.
 That was when I learned two important lessons.
-One was that people with disabilities could be seen as part of the solution and not just the receivers of sexuality education.
-The second lesson was a statement that the self-advocacy movement has taught us, “nothing about us without us.”
-This influenced our approach in creating the curriculum and people with disabilities reviewed the curriculum and then, field tested it as one of the teachers.
+One was that people with disabilities could be seen as part of the solution, not just the receivers of sexuality education.
+The second lesson was a statement that the self-advocacy movement has taught us, “Nothing about us without us.”
+This influenced our approach to creating the curriculum, and people with disabilities reviewed the curriculum and then field tested it as one of the teachers.

-Along with these two lessons, I also learned about self-advocacy and sexual self-advocacy.
+Along with these two lessons I took with me, I also learned about self-advocacy and sexual self-advocacy.
 Here are GMSA’s definitions:

 Self-advocacy is speaking up for yourself, solving your problems, and making your own decisions.

-Sexual self-advocacy is speaking up for yourself sexually, getting information, taking a stand, saying to whomever-this is my choice, stating your sexual limits and desires with your partner-respecting your partner’s limits and desires, starting to do what you want with relationships.
+Sexual self-advocacy is speaking up for yourself sexually, getting information, taking a stand, saying to whomever-this is my choice, stating your sexual limits and desires with your partner- respecting your partner’s limits and desires, and starting to do what you want with relationships.

-Many people with disabilities state that it is easier to be a self-advocate than a sexual self-advocate.
-They say that when they ask about getting a job or living on their own, everyone works hard to help them achieve their goals.
-When they say they want a relationship or to start dating, there is silence and they can feel the discomfort.
-This silence and discomfort comes from beliefs that many people have about people with developmental disabilities and sexuality.
+Many people with disabilities state it is easier to be a self-advocate than a sexual self-advocate.
+They say that when they ask about getting a job or living independently, everyone works hard to help them achieve their goals.
+When they say they want a relationship or to start dating, there is silence, and they can feel the discomfort.
+This silence and discomfort comes from many people’s beliefs about people with developmental disabilities and sexuality.

-Self-advocates say they get the usual negative messages that exist in our culture, but then, they also get even more.
+Self-advocates say they get the usual negative messages in our culture, but they also get even more.
 The messages they get come from many sources.
 One self-advocate spoke about being in the mainstream health class and being removed from the class during the sexuality unit.
 This was five years ago, not the 1940s.
-The message they hear loud and clear is “you are not sexual.”
+The message they hear loud and clear is, “You are not sexual.”

-Another messages people with developmental disabilities receive is that “you are oversexed.”
-They can’t handle the information, it will give them ideas, and they won’t be able to control themselves.
+Another message people with developmental disabilities receive is that “you are oversexed.”
+They can’t handle the information; it will give them ideas, and they won’t be able to control themselves.
 Many parents and professionals believe that people with disabilities will always be children.
-You may even hear, “yes, they may be 18, but they have a cognitive age of 5.”
+You may even hear, “Yes, they may be 18, but they have a cognitive age of 5.”

-All of these messages lead to one belief, “you don’t need this information.”
-This leaves them at risk for many negative consequences including sexual abuse and loneliness.
+These messages lead to one belief, “you don’t need this information.”
+This leaves them at risk for many negative consequences, including sexual abuse and loneliness.

 How do we change this scenario and see people with disabilities as sexual beings who deserve and want sexuality education?

-- Consider this idea of “nothing about us without us” and asking people with disabilities to be part of our work.
+1. Consider this idea of “nothing about us without us” and ask people with disabilities to be part of our work.
 See them as part of the solution and value their contribution.

-- Explore your own beliefs regarding people with disabilities.
+2. Explore your own beliefs regarding people with disabilities.
 Do you see them as children?
 Asexual or oversexed?
 And why?
-Give positive messages instead such as “you have the right to be in a relationship.”
+Give positive messages instead, such as “You have the right to be in a relationship.”

-- When thinking about whether someone with a developmental disability needs sexuality education and what topics to teach, based the topics on their biological age and not their cognitive age.
+3. When considering whether someone with a developmental disability needs sexuality education and what topics to teach, base the topics on their biological age, not their cognitive age.
 How you teach will be different, but not what you teach.

-- Teach sexual self-advocacy.
-Our work as sexuality educators tells us that all people should advocate for themselves in a relationship, but we don’t ever think about the fact that some people in our culture, have to advocate for the right to even be in a relationship.
+4. Teach sexual self-advocacy.
+Our work as sexuality educators tells us that all people should advocate for themselves in a relationship.
+Still, we don’t ever think about the fact that some people in our culture have to advocate for the right to even be in a relationship.
 For being seen as a sexual being.
-For access to sexuality education, for the right to make mistakes in relationships, for privacy in your life.
+For access to sexuality education, the right to make mistakes in relationships, and privacy in your life.
 So, not just advocating for yourself in a relationship, but also to actually be in a relationship.

-- See them as the same as anyone.
+5. See them as the same as anyone.
 I was presenting a training to staff and had people with developmental disabilities get in a circle and talk with one another about the messages they received and what they want in a relationship.
-Afterwards, a staff person approached me and told me this story.
-She said, “when I sat down to listen to the voices of people with developmental disabilities, I did what I do when I go to a foreign country.
-I think, these people are going to be so different than me and I have to prepare myself for that.
-Then, once I am there, I realize, these people are just like me.
+Afterward, a staff member approached me and told me this story.
+She said, “When I sat down to listen to the voices of people with developmental disabilities, I did what I do when I go to a foreign country.
+I think these people will be so different from me, and I have to prepare myself for that.
+Then, once I am there, I realize these people are just like me.
 That is what happened today.
-I thought, people with developmental disabilities are very different than me, but once I started to listen I realized, they are just like me.”
-Think about what you want out of life and remember that people with developmental disabilities are no different.
+I thought people with developmental disabilities were very different from me, but once I started listening, I realized they are just like me.”
+Think about what you want out of life, and remember that people with developmental disabilities are no different.

 In closing, I ask what kind of impact this would have on the sexual health of people with developmental disabilities?